kishanrajput23/Personal-Python-Projects/Automating Whatsapp/README.md

-# Automating Whatsapp
+# Automating WhatsApp 📲

+## What is this?
-A small automation script to send WhatsApp messages using Python.
-The project demonstrates how to schedule or send messages programmatically (e.g., using `pywhatkit` or Selenium).
+A utility script that demonstrates sending or scheduling messages on WhatsApp programmatically using libraries such as `pywhatkit` or browser automation via Selenium.

+## How it works
+- `pywhatkit` can send messages to contacts by opening WhatsApp Web in the browser and scheduling a short time later for the message to be sent.
+- Alternatively, Selenium can be used for more advanced interactions (login, browse UI, send media).

 **Main script:** `Automate Whatsapp.py`

-How to run:
+### Quick start

-1. Install dependencies (example): `pip install pywhatkit`
+1. Install dependencies: `pip install pywhatkit`
-2. Open a terminal in this folder and run: `python "Automate Whatsapp.py"`

-Note: This project may require opening WhatsApp Web and scanning the QR code for the first run.
+2. Run: `python "Automate Whatsapp.py"` and follow prompts (you may need to scan WhatsApp Web QR once).

+### Security/note
+- This approach relies on WhatsApp Web behavior and may break if WhatsApp updates its UI.
+- Avoid automating actions that violate terms of service; use responsibly.

+## Summary
+This project is great for learning simple automation, scheduling tasks, and interacting with web-based services using Python.